Lisa O

 Here we go…

-Heat the pan, then add the olive oil, onions and carrots.
-Soften the veg, add the red curry paste and a little more oil.
-You’ll want to cook it to carmelize, a minute or so.
+Heat the pan, then add the olive oil, onions, and garlic.
+Soften the veg, add the red curry paste, tomato paste, and a little more oil.
+You’ll want to cook it to caramelize, a minute or so.
 Then add the garlic and cook another minute.

 About that potato: I add it to give the dish texture, and to soak up some of the liquid so your sauce has body.
 You could forgo the protein and add a second potato.
 Delish!